 12. The learning doesn’t leave the classroom–and thus the technology–with the student.

 Learning can be facilitated through technology but students live in physical communities (no matter how much time they spend online).
 Digital footprints are useful and digital portfolios are great.
 Digital communities, too.
 But students come to school from a home and after school, return to that home.
-While technology can accomodate wonderful activities and practices. if it doesn’t ‘go home’ with the student, what’s the point?
+While technology can accommodate wonderful activities and practices. if it doesn’t ‘go home’ with the student, what’s the point?

 13. Students think forward, not backward.

 Begin with the end in mind.
 Where do you want to be at the end of the lesson or activity?
 What sort of evidence does it make sense to accept as proof students ‘get it’?
-Start here, and move step-by-step backwards through the learning process.
+Start here, and move step-by-step backward through the learning process.